Wondering how to make a Baking Powder Substitute? Read on for some helpful tips and tricks on homemade baking powder!

 Use Baking Soda

 Baking soda can be substituted for baking powder, but it requires more than just swapping one for the other.
-Baking soda is 3 times stronger than baking soda, so if a recipe calls for 1 tbsp of baking powder, you’ll want to use 1 tsp of baking soda.
+Baking soda is 3 times stronger than baking powder, so if a recipe calls for 1 tbsp of baking powder, you’ll want to use 1 tsp of baking soda.
 You will also need to add 1 tsp of an acid (such as vinegar or lemon juice) per every 1/2 tsp baking soda to balance out the base.

 Use Lemon Juice

 A slightly different mixture of lemon juice and baking soda will also work.
 Use 1/2 tsp lemon juice and 1/4 tsp baking soda as a substitute for every 1 tsp baking powder.

 Use Self-Rising Flour

 Self-rising flour has leavening agents already inside of it, so by subbing that in for all-purpose flour, you eliminate the need for extra baking powder.
 For example, if a recipe calls for 1 cup all-purpose flour, use 1 cup self-rising flour.

 How to Store Homemade Baking Powder

 The best way to store baking powder is to keep it at room temperature in an airtight container.Print

 DIY baking powder is easy to make in a pinch!